-As at 31 December 2019 and 2018, no trade receivables of the Company were pledged as collateral.
-As at 31 December 2019 and 2018, the subsidiary's Rokiškio Pienas UAB trade receivables and claim rights to future trade receivables were pledged as collateral for amount not larger than EUR 6,000 thousand.
+As at 31 December 2020 and 2019 the Group's and the Company's trade receivables and claim rights to future trade receivables were pledged as collateral respectively for amount not larger than EUR 20,000 thousand and no larger than EUR 14,000 thousand.
+As at 31 December 2019, no trade receivables of the Company were pledged as collateral.
+As at 31 December 2019 the subsidiary's Rokiškio Pienas UAB trade receivables and claim rights to future trade receivables were pledged as collateral for amount not larger than EUR 6,000 thousand.

-At 31 December 2019 prepayments for milk supply were granted with repayment terms ranging between 1 month and 4 years.
+At 31 December 2020 and 2019 prepayments for milk supply were granted with repayment terms ranging between 1 month and 4 years.
 The annual interest rate ranged between 1,1 and 6%.
 Majority part of prepayments for milk supply were secured with pledges of assets (land, building) of the farmers.
 Most of prepayments for milk supply are repaid not in the form of money but are offset with amounts payable for raw milk purchases from farmers, therefore they do not meet criteria for the financial assets.

 In view of the deterioration of the economic situation of certain farmers, an impairment provision was established for certain prepayments for milk supply.
-As at 31 December 2019 and 2018, it amounted, respectively, to EUR 340 thousand and EUR 340 thousand.
+As at 31 December 2020 and 2019, it amounted, respectively, to EUR 340 thousand and EUR 340 thousand.

-The information on credit quality of receivables as at 31 December 2019 is provided in Note 3.1. (b).
+The information on credit quality of receivables as at 31 December 2020 is provided in Note 3.1. (b).